secretstartups/handbook/architecture/workflow/index.html.md

 #### The Architecture Evolution Coach

-Architecture Evolution Coaching is a Principal+ Engineers, who has been already involved in work on the complex technical initiatives, who can guide the author throughout the process as a mentor and a coach.
+Architecture Evolution Coach is a Principal+ Engineer, who has been already involved in work on the complex technical initiatives, who can guide the author throughout the process as a mentor and a coach.

-The purpose of involving a coach in the process of creating a blueprint is to allow people that know most about GitLab to share their knowledge and perspective on introducing complex architectural changes, help navigate organizational, ensure the proposal is aligned with our roadmap, and help management Engineering Leaders prioritize the work.
+The purpose of involving a coach in the process of creating a blueprint is to allow people that know most about GitLab to share their knowledge and perspective on introducing complex architectural changes, help navigate organizational challenges, ensure the proposal is aligned with our roadmap, and help management Engineering Leaders prioritize the work.

 #### The Engineering Management Leader